MehmetCagriK/ESP-32_IoT/README.md

 [WiFi Architecture](http://www.tutorial-reports.com/wireless/wlanwifi/wifi_architecture.php)

 The links above are provided for entry point but I suggest using multiple sources for wireless communication standards and embedded software developing.
+After having enough knowledge of both standards, I highly recommend try and test Bluetooth and WiFi examples in the Arduino IDE after installing ESP-32 packages.